-The men of the Nordland were somewhat embarrassed when, laboriously, in the course of their counterattack, they reached the sector they had lost several hours before.
-A handful of muddy and gleeful Belgians were already plucking chickens, cutting bacon, slicing pickles, preparing, their grenades on their belts, a discreetly heroic kermess.
+The men of the Nordland were somewhat embarrassed when, in the course of their very difficult counter-attack, they reached the sector they had lost several hours before.
+A handful of muddy and gleeful Belgians were already plucking chickens, cutting bacon, slicing pickles, preparing, their grenades on their belts, a discreetly heroic kermesse.

 They held this position unshakably.
 Our artillerymen were proud.
-And the produce was good.
+And what they had done was good.

-But everywhere else danger was drawing its noose tighter again, bloodily.
-The east of Derenkovez was savagely harassed.
+But everywhere else danger was bloodily drawing its noose tighter again.
+The east of Derenkovets was savagely harassed.
 Hordes of Mongols were surging in from all sides and throwing themselves in howling bands onto our little posts.
 We were pushed back right outside town.

-In the evening the situation was this: the bridgehead at Derenkovez was practically choked off.
-Behind us at the mid-route between Derenkovez and Korsun, the corridor had only a tiny zone of protection left at the village of

-Arbusino.
-It could be cut off at any moment, in which case, surrounded at Derenkovez, our fate would be sealed.
+In the evening the situation was this: the bridgehead at Derenkovets was practically choked off.
+Behind us at the mid-route between Derenkovets and Korsun, the corridor had only a tiny zone of protection left at the village of Arbusino.
+It could be cut off at any moment, in which case, surrounded at Derenkovets, our fate would be sealed.